Bjerring/Bjerring.github.io/_posts/2019-11-30-Portfolio-Optimization-using-CVaR.markdown

 ## The Efficient Frontier

-To illustrate the application of CVaR in a portfolio setting, then we download data from Yahoo on 5 ETFs tracking four equity markets and one aggregated bond market, repsectively.
+To illustrate the application of CVaR in a portfolio setting, then we download data from Yahoo on 5 ETFs tracking four equity markets and one aggregated bond market, respectively.
 We use the brilliant Python library PuLP for formulating the linear optimization model, and iteratively find the optimal portfolio for different risk aversions, $$ \lambda $$ .

 ![EF](/assets/images/portfolio_cvar/EF_emperic.png)
 We can observe that our efficient frontier looks similar to what we would expect.
-In the beginning, the we have a large increase in return when allowing for a bit more risk, while in the end we gain nearly no increase in expected returns for the same increase in risk.
+In the beginning, we have a large increase in return when allowing for a bit more risk, while in the end we gain nearly no increase in expected returns for the same increase in risk.

 Let's now observe the portfolio allocation for each frontier point.

 ![EF](/assets/images/portfolio_cvar/allocation.png)

 We see that the most risk averse portfolio consist primarily of bonds with a minor allocation to small cap stocks.
 As we increase the risk level, then our equity allocation increases as well.
-In the beginning, we primarily allocate to US Large Cap equity, which then changes to US small cap equity towards the more risky portfolios.
+In the beginning, we primarily allocate to US Large Cap equity, which then changes to US small cap towards the more risky portfolios.
 This all makes perfect sense according to economic theory, as bonds should provide the most defensive allocation.
 Small Cap has on average returned higher profits than large cap, but also contributes with an additional risk to our investment, due to illiquidity, poor capitalization etc. This is known as the Size risk premia.
 Interestingly, we can see that our most risk averse portfolio consist of BOTH bonds and small cap.
 Small cap should be the most risky investment, but due to the low correlation between bond returns and small cap stock returns then we can achieve diversification benefits from including it which more than offset it's component risk.